mapping-elections/site/_maps/meae.congressional.congress08.nc.county.md

 North Carolina elected one Federalist and eleven Democratic-Republicans to the Eighth Congress.

+Following the 1800 Census, North Carolina gained two seats in the House of Representatives.

 North Carolina used the district system for electing members to Congress.
-North Carolina was apportioned two more seats in the House of Representatives.

 ::: {.results-table}
 <table>